 └───────────────────────────┘

-Advanced Practice: Summarize Your Diary into a Personal Report
+Advanced Practice: Summarizing Your Diary into a Personal Report

-Goal: Build an agent that can handle large amounts of personal text (such as daily diaries and blog posts) and, by reading and organizing these texts, ultimately generate a detailed, clear personal summary report.
+Goal: Build an Agent that can process large amounts of personal text (such as daily diaries, blog posts) and, through reading and organizing these texts, ultimately generate a detailed and clear personal summary report.

 • Long-text processing: How to handle diaries/articles whose total size may exceed the LLM context window

-• Information extraction and structuring: How to extract structured information points (e.g., key events, emotional changes, personal growth) from narrative text
+• Information extraction and structuring: How to extract structured information points (such as key events, emotional changes, personal growth) from narrative text

-• Coherent summary generation: How to organize scattered information points into a logically coherent, highly readable summary report
+• Coherent summary generation: How to organize scattered information points into a logically coherent and highly readable summary report

 Architecture Design: